-The phenotypic output/'collateral damage' from the disruption of a general process such as translation or splicing, should not be seen as pathway regulation.
+The phenotypic output/"collateral damage" from the disruption of a general process such as translation or splicing, should not be seen as pathway regulation.
 Other examples of upstream processes that should not be annotated to the pathway or regulating the pathway are gene products involved in biogenesis or secretion of signaling components such as the ligand or receptor.
-There may be specific process terms that can be used (e.g. Wnt protein secretion, epidermal growth factor receptor ligand maturation, patched ligand maturation).
+There may be specific process terms that can be used (e.g. 'Wnt protein secretion' GO:0061355, 'epidermal growth factor receptor ligand maturation' GO:0038004, 'patched ligand maturation' GO:0007225) when there are specific pathways.